Can I Transfer Windows 7 from One Computer to Another?

 3. Select "Restore this system backup" and "Restore to other location", then click Next.
-If you have backed up the system more than once, you can select a backup point

-To restore Windows 7 to SSD on new computer, please check “SSD Alignment” to improve its performance.
+5. Make sure the“Universal Restore” is checked and click “Start Restore” to copy Windows 7 from one computer to another.
+If you are restoring Windows 7 to SSD on new computer, please check “SSD Alignment” to improve its performance.

 6. Wait for the process to complete.
 Then, shut down the computer, disconnect the bootable media and boot from the new PC.

-Things to Pay Attention to After Restoration
+Things to Pay Attention to After Restoration:

 ✔ Please note that some drivers, such as video/sound card drivers, NIC drivers, and display driver, are not installed by AOMEI Universal Restore, but they don’t affect system startup and can be installed manually in Windows after the successful restore.